Individuals eligible that at 16 years of age or older may register for a vaccination here

 DPH will be working with individual cities and towns as well as local health departments to provide community resources and help make community level decisions based on COVID-19 prevalence among residents.

 There's an app for that! - To stop the spread of COVID-19, Connecticut needs everyone to do their part.
 One way you can help yourself and your community is by downloading the COVID Alert CT app, which notifies you if you have been in close contact with someone who tested positive for COVID-19.
 Click here for more information.

 Limited Access to Town Hall due to COVID-19 Restrictions

-Town Hall is currently open for appointments only.
-When you arrive you will need to wear a face mask at all times and practice social distancing.
-Do not make an appointment if you are experiencing any COVID-19 symptoms.
-Please call these Divisions if you are looking to make an appointment or have questions.
+As of April 5, 2021, Town Hall has reopened for regular business hours.
+Appointments and online requests are still encouraged.
+When you arrive, you will need to wear a face mask at all times and practice social distancing.
+Do not come to Town Hall or make an appointment if you are experiencing any COVID-19 symptoms.
+Please call these Divisions if you are looking to make an appointment or if you have questions.